Adaptive Conformal Prediction by Reweighting Nonconformity Score: Related works and contributions

 In this work, we propose to replace the Nadaraya-Watson (NW) estimator with the Quantile Regression Forest (QRF) algorithm \citep{meinshausen2006quantile} to estimate the distribution $\hV| \X = \x$ and use the LCP approach to calibrate the PI.
-The QRF algorithm is an adaptation of the Random Forest (RF) algorithm \citep{breiman1984classification} that can be seen as an adaptive neighborhood procedure \citep{lin2006random}.
-It estimates the conditional c.d.f of $\hV | \X = \x$ as $\widehat{F}(v | \X = \x) = \sum_{i} w_n(\x, \X_i) \mathds{1}_{\hV_i \leq v}$ where the weights correspond to the average number of times where $\X_i$ falls in the same leaves of the RF as $\x$.
-Unlike kernel-based methods, the weights given by the RF depend on both $\X_i$ and $\hV_i$ due to the splits.
+The QRF algorithm is an adaptation of the Random Forest (RF) algorithm \citep{breiman1984classification}, which can be seen as an adaptive neighborhood procedure \citep{lin2006random}.
+It estimates the conditional c.d.f of $\hV | \X = \x$ as $\widehat{F}(r | \X = \x) = \sum_{i} w_n(\x, \X_i) \mathds{1}_{\hV_i \leq r}$ where the weights correspond to the average number of times where $\X_i$ falls in the same leaves of the RF as the observation $\x$.
+Unlike kernel-based methods, the weights given by the RF depend on both feature input $\X_i$ and the residual $\hV_i$ due to the splits.
 We called this approach LCP-RF.
 This estimator has several advantages over the NW estimator.
-Firstly, it is known to perform well in practice, even in high dimensions.
+First, it is known to perform well in practice, even in high dimensions.
 It can handle both categorical and continuous variables.
 Additionally, it has interesting theoretical properties in high dimensions; under certain assumptions, it can be shown to be consistent and to adapt to the intrinsic dimension \citep{klusowski2021universal, scornet2015consistency}.
-As seen in Figure \ref{fig:toy_demo1}, the competitors LCP and SLCP fail to perform even on a very simple with 1 active and 20 noise features, while our method benefits from the power of the Random Forest algorithm on tabular data \citep{grinsztajn2022tree}.
+To illustrate, we compute the PI of these methods using a random forest fitted on a toy model with input $\X \in [0, 7]^{21}$, and the target defined as $Y = \sin(X_1)^2 + 0.1 + 0.6 \times \epsilon \times \sin(2X_1)$, where $\epsilon \sim \mathcal{N}(0, 1)$, and $X_i \sim \mathcal{U}(0, 7)$ for all $i \in[21]$.
+As seen in Figure \ref{chap7:fig:toy_demo1}, the competitors LCP and SLCP fail to perform even on this very simple example with 1 active and 20 noise features, while our method benefits from the power of the Random Forest algorithm on tabular data \citep{grinsztajn2022tree}.

-Additionally, we show that the learned weights of the RF can be use to create a partition of the input space or to create groups/clusters.
+Additionally, we show that the learned weights of the RF can be used to create a relevant partition or groups/clusters of the input space.
 This allows for a more efficient computation of the LCP calibration and also allows for groupwise conformalization to give a more adaptive PI.
 In practice, it is often desirable to have a stronger coverage guarantee than marginal coverage.
 Consequently, we propose a further calibration step such that our PI satisfies training-conditional coverage.
 We also show that it achieves conditional coverage guarantee under suitable assumptions.